theocodes/monetized/README.md

 However, in order for it to be an actual viable option we must first lay some groundwork and this is why Monetized library exists.

+## Notice

+This library is currently under active development and as such you should be aware the the API may or may not change drastically.

 ## Usage

 ```elixir